Application Instructions

 Application Fee

-An application fee of US $75 is required – pay by credit card within the online application.
+An application fee of US $75 is required.
+You will be prompted to pay the fee by credit card when submitting your application to review.

-We offer application fee waivers in a limited number of situations, and many are automatic.
-If a request is required, it must be submitted before an application is submitted.
-Fees paid before a waiver is requested and confirmed cannot be refunded.
+Application fee waivers are available, and many are automatically applied to your file.
+Requests must be made before submitting the application, as application fees paid before a waiver is requested and confirmed cannot be refunded.

 EligibilityRequired Action

-Attended a live event hosted by Duke University Pratt School of Engineering, in person or onlineAn active but unsubmitted Duke University Pratt School of Engineering application
+Attended a live event hosted by Duke’s Pratt School of Engineering, in person or onlineAn active but un-submitted Pratt School of Engineering application

 Participated in the Peace Corps or Teach for America, within one year of your date of applicationSend a letter signed by the program director verifying your participation within one year of application to pratt_masters@duke.edu

-An active member, reservist, or veteran of the U.S. Armed ForcesNothing, automatic
+An active member, reservist, or veteran of the U.S. Armed ForcesNo action is needed, automatic

 Video Introduction